25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### Pure Functions

-Pure functions are those functions that depend only on their input parameters and only mutate variables that are within its local scope and it should also not produce any side effects.
+Pure functions are those functions that depend only on their input parameters and only mutate variables that are within its local scope and it should also not produce any side effects

 Pure functions always produce the same output given the same input

-- They are easier to test.
+- They are easier to test
-- Easier to understand in general.
+- Easier to understand in general
-- They help in composing your applications as a collection of Higher Order Functions.
+- They help in composing your applications as a collection of Higher Order Functions

 ```javascript
 let x = 0;